ermlikeyeah/ermlikeyeah.github.io/_posts/2020-07-06-the-system.markdown

 {% include image.html url="/assets/schoolwork-map.jpg" description="The latest version of the schoolwork map.
 It changes every week." %}

+It's all about assumptions as we go along.

+An assumption that continues to be proven correct: Not every subject starts in the same place (on Teams).

-An assumption that proved to be wrong early on: Each subject has one tool.
+An assumption that proved to be wrong early on: Each subject has one tool for doing the work.
 Incorrect.
 Maths had two.
 We had to update and adapt as we went along.

 A series of digital tools for getting the work and knowing where to look for which subject was one thing.